MartinJeanne/test/README.md

-# Hi !
+# Hi!
-I'm Martin, a developer in formation, who currently mostly code in JavaScript with Vue.js framework !
+I'm Martin, a junior developper in part time formation and part time entreprise!
+🔭 I'm currently working for Sinay, and i study at CESI.
+I'm practicing:
+- Java with Spring Boot
+- JavaScript with Vuej.js
-I also like hardware and graphism
+(I also love hardware and graphism)

 ## Some info
 📕 [My portfolio](https://martinjeanne.github.io/)